A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Sparse Cholesky for Derivative-Enhanced GP

 \section{Sparse Cholesky for Derivative-Enhanced GP}

 In Section \ref{sec:math}, we presented both traditional GP modeling and our enhancement using derivative information.
 As previously discussed, the incorporation of derivatives improves the accuracy of our GP approximation, given sufficient smoothness of the underlying function we are approximating.
 However, derivative-enhanced GPs come at a cost: the inclusion of derivative terms leads both to a significant increase in the size of the covariance matrix and an increase in its conditioning as a function of the number of points $N$, dimension $p$, and derivative order $d$.

-Focusing on the former, the size of the system: the number of derivative terms, $N_d$, to be incorporated in the covariance matrix is given by the following lemma.
+To quantify the growth in computational complexity associated with derivative-informed GP models, it is useful to determine how the number of covariance terms scales with the problem dimension and derivative order.
+The following lemma establishes this scaling relationship and motivates the sparsification methods discussed later in this work.
+The number of derivative terms, $N_d$, to be incorporated in the covariance matrix is given by the following.

 LEMMA 3.0.1. \textit{[Covariance matrix size and sparsity] Given $N$ training points drawn from a $p$-dimensional space and with derivatives up to the order $d$, the number of covariance terms is given by the following:}